If you need to write better job descriptions, there are a few great free tools to use.

 Paste your job description into this tool to help you write gender-neutral JDs.

-If you want all of your job descriptions to be the best-written in the world, you might consider Ongig.
-Oue software to analyzes the gender-appeal, readability, positive sentiment of all your jobs.
+If you want all of your job descriptions to be the best-written in the world, you might consider Ongig’s Text Analyzer.
+It analyzes the bias, readability and overall appeal of your jobs to top-tier talent.
 We even have a pro copywriting team to then rewrite them for you.

 Ping me for our latest demo if you think we can help!